typefoodie

 Preheat your oven to 350 degrees.

 Make your chocolate peanut butter bar.
-Line a cookie sheet or flat freezer safe dish with parchment paper.
-In a small bowl, melt your milk chocolate in the microwave, starting with 30 seconds then moving to intervals of 15 mixing in between each time.
+Line your square pan with parchment paper.
+In a small bowl, melt your milk chocolate in the microwave, starting with 20 seconds then moving to intervals of 15 mixing in between each time.
 Once the chocolate is smooth and fully melted, pour it onto your parchment and spread it flat using a spatula or offset spatula if you have one.
+You want full coverage of the bottom of your pan.

-Next, in a small dish melt all of your peanut butter in the microwave for about 15 seconds.
-Drizzle 3 tablespoons over your melted and spread chocolate (you'll use the rest of the peanut butter in the batter), and then use a knife or sharp tool to swirl the peanut butter through your chocolate.
-Pick up and tap your cookie sheet a few times onto your counter to flatten out the bar and then place it into the freezer to set.
+Next, in a small dish melt 1/4 cup of your peanut butter in the microwave for about 15-30 seconds until melted.
+Drizzle it over your melted and spread chocolate, and then use a knife or sharp tool to swirl the peanut butter through your chocolate and then place your pan into the freezer.

 Remove your pan and allow your brownies to cool fully (this will take at least an hour) and then slice into 16 squares, or 9 if you'd like larger pieces!
 You can also speed up the cooling process in the fridge.

 You can store your brownies in an airtight container at room temperature or in the fridge for a few days.
+I actually think these taste better after they've been in the fridge a bit.
 If you don't think you'll finish the batch within a few days, brownies are one of those desserts that do truly freeze well once baked so don't be afraid to pop some into the freezer.

 Carb and serving info: